Ladysnake/Ladysnake.github.io/wiki/impaled.md

 #### ![Soulfork](impaled/soulfork.png) Soulfork variant

 A **Hellfork can absorb Soul Lanterns, Soul Campfires or Soul Torches**, making it a Soulfork.
-This process will turn the used block into its normal variant (for example make the Soul Campfire a Campfire) and is reversible.
+This process will turn the used block into its normal variant (for example make the Soul Campfire a Campfire) and is **reversible**.

 **Soulforks with Riptide** can be used at any time at the cost of 1 level of experience or, in case the player runs out of experience, 1 heart of health.
 Using Riptide will also put the player on fire without hurting them (as long as they were not on fire before).